Tommi Miettinen

-Tommi Miettinen (born December 3, 1975) is a retired Finnish professional ice hockey player and current head coach for KalPa, the Finnish club he played for until he ended his playing career in 2013.
+Tommi Miettinen (born December 3, 1975) is a retired Finnish professional ice hockey player and current head coach for HC TPS, the Finnish club he played for until he ended his playing career in 2013.

 Miettinen was drafted 236th overall by the Mighty Ducks of Anaheim in the 1994 NHL Entry Draft.
 He is the older brother of Tatu Miettinen.